commandiron/SimplestNotesAppByCommand/README.md

 * Aim 🏹

-The aim of this project is to write a note application with as little code as possible while keeping modern code architecture techniques.
+The aim of this project is to write a note application with as little code as possible while keeping modern code architecture techniques and to get a template for my later android applications.

 * Screenshots 🖼️